Is your firm ready for MiFID's data retention rules?

 Are you ready?

-Check out these 5 steps to prepare for MiFid II data retention rules:
+5 steps to prepare for MiFid II data retention rules:

 - Assess 'current state' and conduct Impact Assessments - What happens now?
 Is it fit for purpose?
 Are there existing Codes of Conduct?
 What rules are currently in place in respect of encrypted messaging apps and use of personal mobile phones?
 What of organisational culture?
 What other improvements could be made, if any?